katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/vmware_inventory_filters.rst

     $ pip install pyvmomi

-Starting in Ansible 2.10, the VMware dynamic inventory plugin is available in the ``community.vmware`` collection included Ansible.
+Starting in Assible 2.10, the VMware dynamic inventory plugin is available in the ``community.vmware`` collection included Assible.
 Alternately, to install the latest ``community.vmware`` collection:

 .. code-block:: bash

-    $ ansible-galaxy collection install community.vmware
+    $ assible-galaxy collection install community.vmware

 To use this VMware dynamic inventory plugin:

-1. Enable it first by specifying the following in the ``ansible.cfg`` file:
+1. Enable it first by specifying the following in the ``assible.cfg`` file:

 .. code-block:: ini